The Higher end of Canadian Custom Cabinetry

 You get over 180 standard and exotic wood species in various cuts.

 Cabico Elmwood series offers you a variety of wood choices.
 Some of them include the Red and White Oak, Maple, Bamboo, Cherry, Chestnut, Alder, Pine, Hickory, Walnut, Birch, Ash and more in different species.
-These are actually some of the best wood choices for doors;
+These are some of the best wood choices for doors:

-· White oak has a light tan color, and it is unique because of its tiger stripe wood grain.
-It works well with stain finishes, and it is a great choice for interior furniture design.
+- White oak has a light tan colour and is unique because of its tiger stripe wood grain.
+It works well with stain finishes and is a great choice for interior furniture design.

-· Cherry wood has a reddish-brown color, and it may either become darker in time or lighter.
-The beauty really comes from its color.
+- Cherry wood has a reddish-brown colour, and it may either become darker in time or lighter.
+The beauty comes from its colour.
 It has a fine, straight grain that gives the wood a smooth texture.

-· Alder is the most popular wood used for interior doors.
-The unique thing about alder's grain is the knot in the grain pattern; there is a certain charm to the knotty pattern.
-It is solid wood and one of the least expensive wood options for doors, so it is popular.
+- Alder is the most popular wood used for interior doors.
+The unique thing about alder’s grain is the knot in the grain pattern; the knotty pattern has a certain charm.
+Solid wood is one of the least expensive wood options for doors, so it is popular.

-Cabico also offers different types of cuts for the Elmwood series, cuts like the rift cut, quarter cut, and flat cut.
+Cabico also offers different cuts for the Elmwood series, like the rift cut, quarter cut, and flat cut.
 Some species of wood can be cut in certain ways for better results.

 Elmwood series offers over 200 door designs with more than 5000 custom finish options.